steffenfritz/mxcheck/README.md

 # mxcheck

-mxcheck is an info scanner for e-mail servers
+mxcheck is an info scanner for e-mail servers.

 It checks
   * DNS records: A, MX, PTR, SPF, MTA-STS, DKIM